EnergyboyOfficial/Energy-Bot/README.md

 # !ping
 To see the server's ping and receive a pong

+# !send_to_all [Your Message]
+It will send the message you inputed to all the servers it's in.

 # !lovecalc @user1 @user2
 To see your love or something idk (Energetic Laboratories is not responsible for any heart breaks)

+# !spinthebottle:
+This command allows a player to join the "Spin the Bottle" game.
+When a player sends this command, their name is added to the list of participants.

+# !endspinthebottle:
+This command allows a player to leave the "Spin the Bottle" game.
+When a player sends this command, their name is removed from the list of participants.

+# !spinit:
+This command initiates the bottle spinning process.
+It can only be used when there are at least two players in the "Spin the Bottle" game.
+When the command is executed, the bot randomly selects two players from the list of participants.
+The two selected players will be mentioned in the chat, indicating that it's their turn to interact.
+This mimics the traditional "Spin the Bottle" experience where the bottle points to two people, suggesting that they should perform a dare or truth together.
 And many more!